bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 As we said earlier, code with effects is less predictable.
 When refactoring, we should first check if we can rewrite it without effects.
 In practice, this most often means replacing the “shared state” with a chain of data transformations.

-For example, let's look at the `prepareExport` function, which prepares store order data for export.
+For example, look at the `prepareExport` function, which prepares store order data for export.
 It calculates the totals and the latest shipping date for each item.

 ```js
 function prepareExport(items) {